JorgeFOR/Sales_Insigths/README.md

 ## Sales Insights Data Analysis Project

 # Objective:
-Explore and analyse sales data from an example company using SQL and PowerBi
+Explore and analyse sales data from an example company using SQL and PowerBi .
+Conclusions in a separate file in this repository

 Start project planning and mindset for the analysis